BrianLalli/Work-Day-Scheduler/README.md

 ![Mock Up](./assets/images/Mock%20Up.png)

 ## How It Works
-First, you are brought to a landing page showing you the time and day.
+First, you are brought to a landing page showing you the current time and day.
 ![Landing Page](./assets/images/Landing%20Page.png)

 Then, you can click into a timeblock and type an event.